BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 Article 211 of Directive 2009/138/EC;

-(viii) a description of special purpose vehicles within the group, which are regulated by a third country supervisory authority and comply with requirements equivalent to those set out in Article 211(2) of Directive 2009/138/EC, for the purposes ofincluding a description of the verification carried out by the participating insurance and reinsurance undertaking, insurance holding company or mixed financial holding company whether the requirements to which these special purpose vehicles are subject to in the third country are equivalent to those set out in Article 211(2) of Directive 2009/138/EC;
+(viii) a description of special purpose vehicles within the group, which are regulated by a third country supervisory authority and comply with requirements equivalent to those set out in Article 211(2) of Directive/EC, for the purposes ofincluding a description of the verification carried out by the participating insurance and reinsurance undertaking, insurance holding company or mixed financial holding company whether the requirements to which these special purpose vehicles are subject to in the third country are equivalent to those set out in Article 211(2) of Directive 2009/138/EC;
 --- Page 219 ---
 (ix) a description of each special purpose entity within the group other than those referred to in points (vii) and (viii) together with qualitative and quantitative information on the solvency requirement and own funds of these entities, in so far as they are included in the calculation of the group solvency;